JonasAlfredsson/docker-bind/README.md

 > is wrong it will not output any logs unless you set `BIND_LOG=-g`.
 Use this
 > for debugging and then switch back to default.

-By having all the user defined files inside this folder, it is possible for this image to include updated version of the ["default" config](./root/etc/bind/) files without the users having to update their paths.
+By having all the user defined files inside this `local-config/` sub-folder it is possible for this image to include up to date versions of the ["default" config](./root/etc/bind/) files in the parent folder without the users having to update their paths.

+Please also look at the [`rndc` section](#create-rndckey) for a simple way to create the `rndc` key needed for communicating with Bind.

 ### 2. The Cache
 The other important location is the "working directory" (or cache) of the server